 The Renaissance Society, The University of Chicago

 The Renaissance Society presents a new body of work by artist LaToya Ruby Frazier, centered on the workers at the General Motors plant in Lordstown, Ohio.
 Featuring photographs and other audio-visual elements, The Last Cruze introduces a significant new chapter in Frazier’s investigations of labor, family, community, and working-class lives across a wide variety of geographic settings in the US and Europe.

 Neubauer Collegium, The University of Chicago

-Passionate Signals is the first exhibition by the acclaimed photo and video artist Martha Rosler (b.
-1943 in New York; lives in New York) to focus solely on her interest in flowers, gardens, and other “green” motifs.
-Pairing a selection of twenty-five years’ worth of flower and garden photographs with a pioneering early video piece and domestically scaled earthwork, Passionate Signals highlights the social, political, and economic costs of producing beauty at its most innocuous.
+Passionate Signals is the first exhibition by the acclaimed photo and video artist Martha Rosler to focus solely on her interest in flowers, gardens, and other “green” motifs.
+Pairing a selection of twenty-five-years' worth of flower and garden photographs with a pioneering early video piece and domestically scaled earthwork, Passionate Signals highlights the social, political, and economic costs of producing beauty at its most innocuous.

 Logan Center Exhibitions, The University of Chicago

-Please join us to celebrate the opening of Assemble: Tufting Gun Tapestries.
-Members Maria Lisogorskaya and Louis Schulz, of the architecture firm Assemble, will present an artist's tour of the exhibition at 6:30pm.
+Join a celebration of the opening of Tufting Gun Tapestries with members Maria Lisogorskaya and Louis Schulz of the architecture firm Assemble.
+An artist-led tour of the exhibition will commence at 6:30pm.